mantra-inc/open-mantra-dataset/README.md

 This repository includes annotation json files and original images.

-- images/ : Directory that includes the images of Mantra5 dataset
+- images/ : Directory that includes the images of OpenMantra dataset
-- annotations.json: Annotation of Mantra5 dataset
+- annotations.json: Annotation of OpenMantra dataset
 ```
 [
   {